The information listed below was written by

 02: PDF book:

 Includes the William Billings family genealogy and facts and fiction about Billings and The Stoughton Musical Society.
-It also includes concert programs and other activities in Stoughton including the 1774 singing school taught by William Billingas, plus these texts and tunes of Billings:
+It also includes concert programs and other activities in Stoughton including the 1774 singing school taught by William Billingas.
+Also these texts and tunes:

-Canon: COME LET US SING - music: Roger Hall
+Canon: COME LET US SING - text by Billings,

-STOUGHTON has an appropriate 18th century text by Isaac Watts added by musicologist, Roger Hall, and it was premiered by the Old Stoughton Musical Society during its Bicentennial Concert in 1986.
-A free audio file with this tune will be sent to you when ordering the book.
+This has an 18th century text by Isaac Watts and it was premiered by the Old Stoughton Musical Society during its Bicentennial Concert in November of 1986.

 The PDF book, MAJESTY, is available exclusively here